Gallery

 2022 NZMA Valorant Exhibition Match

-A very successful Valorant Exhibition Match very professionally run by a group of NZMA Esports students in Ōtautahi.
-Specifically run as part of their course work, this tournament also allowed for some of the younger esports teams that weren’t entered into the National High School competition a chance to compete.
-After a day of matches it was down to Riccarton and Hornby High Schools in the finals.
+A very successful Valorant Exhibition Match, very professionally run by a group of NZMA Esports students in Ōtautahi.
+Specifically run as part of their coursework, this tournament also allowed for some of the younger esports teams that weren’t entered into the National High School competition a chance to compete.
+After a day of matches, it was down to Riccarton and Hornby High Schools in the finals.
 Final result – a win to Riccarton High School.

 https://www.nzma.ac.nz/courses/esports-courses